 Boxing Day is celebrated on December 26!
-This year, that’s a Sunday.
+This year, that’s a Tuesday.
 Why is it called Boxing Day?
 And what, if anything, does boxing have to do with it?
 Boxing Day, like a box, has many points of interest.
-Here are the short history of Boxing Day, some recipes, and more.
+Enjoy these Boxing Day recipes, a short history of Boxing Day, and more.

 When Is Boxing Day?